gohkhoonhiang/gohkhoonhiang.github.io/_posts/2016-05-01-facebook-git-hackathon-2016.markdown

 I felt really fortunate that I had found a team where I might be able to use my skills in Python.
 My team's setup is pretty interesting.
 We have 2 C# developers, 1 front-end developer, 1 C developer and a Java developer myself.
 After brainstorming, we decided to use C# and Python for the backend, since the C developer and I also know Python.
 We will have a donation portal running on a C# server, then another Python server for data reporting.
 With this configuration, every team member's skills in different languages can be utilized.

-My partner and I decided to use Django because the she has experience in the framework and we would have base code to work with immediately.
+My partner and I decided to use Django because she has experience in the framework and we would have base code to work with immediately.
 Since I haven't used Django before, she helped set up the backend API server and I pulled the settings she has set up and tried to work from there.

 # Setup Nightmare